 If you’re still on the fence about which version to get, free automatic upgrades and monthly feature updates - which ensures your users get access to every Office improvement released - is a hard advantage to ignore.

-None of these major user benefits are available with Office 2016 or Office 2019, and with the growing importance of a Modern Workplace, ProPlus is definitely the optimal choice for enterprises who want their users to fully leverage the broader productivity and mobility benefits of Azure Cloud.
+None of these major user benefits are available with Office 2016 or Office 2019, and with the growing importance of implementing Modern Workplace solutions as part of digital transformation, ProPlus is the optimal choice for enterprises who want their users to fully leverage the broader productivity and mobility benefits of Azure Cloud.